PaulioRandall/p33/README.md

 #### Returns

 A geometry `object` containing details for plotting the right triangle on a diagram.
 The coordinate system has its origin in the bottom left so plotting straight into an SVG or HTML Canvas would render a vertically mirrored image (web language coordinate systems typically have their origin in the top left).
-Below is the output of the simple right triangle (3, 4, 5) followed by a rendered graphic.
+Below shows off the simple right triangle (3, 4, 5).

 ```js
 const geometry = generateGeometry({